|

 thanks to schottjy for reporting and for testing the fix.

-- Preliminary support for Windows Media Player 12 on Windows 8.
+- Support for Windows Media Player 12 on Windows 8.

 - Updated the included TagLib library to